 The best defence against a DDoS attack is to not arouse the ire of evil-doers by staying small and innocuous.
 Everyone should remember 2008’s humorous campaign of Anonymous vs Scientology.

-Although the WFSC does it’s part to protect our own server, we must rely on larger services like AWS and Cloudflare to keep the wolves at bay.
+Although the WFSC does it’s part to protect our own server/website, we must rely on larger services like AWS and Cloudflare to keep the wolves at bay.

 You can help too by choosing a decent password to log into our website.
 Bruteforce attacks do happen to our server and WordPress website, but capatcha’s are pretty good at slowing the bad guys down.
 Capatcha’s are those annoying things that require a person to decipher obscure text displayed as an image.
 Google’s version is much betterer with a simple checkbox that relies on the randomness of a user’s timing.